git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * The `Ctrl+P` hotkey was overloaded to both "push" and "cherry-pick", so "cherry-pick" was moved to `Shift+Ctrl+C`.

+* Custom GUI tools with mixed-case names are now properly supported.

 git-cola v2.0.4
 ===============
 Usability, bells and whistles